SpaceXpanse/Whitepaper/README.md

 [**SpeX Library**](https://github.com/SpaceXpanse/libspex)
 Open source
 *Non-profit - Foundation operated*
-- Programable trustless interconnection **between** the blockchain and third-party applications to help developers have useful environment for effortless creation of metaverses and/or DApps in the platform
+- Programable trustless interconnection **between** the blockchain and third-party applications to help developers have useful environment for effortless development of DApps in the platform

 ### Community